Old world gnome wood carving

 • Use a stop cut to make your first cut (photo 10) and remove wood from underneath (if you have a big, sharp, and sturdy knife you could make a pyramid cut instead).

-Shaping wood gnome hat9.
+Shaping wood to carve a gnome9.
 Shaping the hat

-Carving gnome tassel10.
+Carving tassel on gnome10.
 Starting the tassel

 Gnome wood carving tassel progress